Belmont Park Horse Racing Odds

 Located in Elmont, New York, this racetrack has been the stage for many legends such as Man o’ War, Curlin, Beldame, Gallant Fox, Whirlaway, Citation, Rachel Alexandra, Seabiscuit, Cigar, Count Fleet, and many others.
 Also, this is the place where Secretariat established the record of 2:24 in 1973, which still stands today, and became the first triple crown winner in 25 years.

-Belmont Park can hold 90,000 people and has a seating capacity of 32,941.
+Belmont Race Course can hold 90,000 people and has a seating capacity of 32,941.
 Aside from the Belmont Stakes, it also hosts the Champagne Stakes, Man O’ War Stakes, Jockey Club Gold Cup, and Mother Goose Stakes.

 Belmont Park remains the keystone of thoroughbred racing even after a century after its opening.
 Hallowed ground on which every great American thoroughbred has claimed its place in history.